Yes.

 Yes, if you think more than one chapter might be interested in your idea.
 However, we'd encourage you to mention in your applications which other chapter or chapters you've applied to.

 We'd love for you to help out!
 First and foremost, if you know someone with awesome ideas that need support, you should send them our way.
 But if you want to go the next mile and become a trustee, please reach out to your local chapter.
-If there isn't a local chapter, and you'd like to start one, drop us a line at join@awesomefoundation.org.
+If there isn't a local chapter, and you'd like to start one, you can learn more about how to do that here.